mebusy/notes/dev_notes/Texture_and_Modeling.md

  	- diffuse computes the sum of the intensity of each light source multiplied by the dot product of the direction to the light source and the surface normal Nf (which is passed as a parameter to diffuse).

-The plastic shading model is flexible enough to include the other two most com- mon RenderMan shading models, the “matte” model and the “metal” model, as special cases.
+The plastic shading model is flexible enough to include the other two most com- mon RenderMan shading models, the "matte" model and the "metal" model, as special cases.

  - The matte model is a perfectly diffuse reflector, which is equivalent to plastic with a Kd of 1 and a Ks of 0. ( 没有高光反射 )
  - The metal model is a perfectly specular reflector ， which is equivalent to plastic with a Kd of 0, a Ks of 1, and a specularcolor the same as Cs.